Hmamouche/GFSM/README.md

 # A Causality Based Feature Selection Approche for Multivariate Time Series Forecasting
-Implementation of the GFSM (Granger causality Featur Selection Method):
+Implementation of the GFSM (Granger causality Feature Selection Method):

 Hmamouche, Y.; Casali, A.; Lakhal, L. Causality based feature selection approach for multivariate time series forecasting.
 In Proceedings of the International Conference on Advances in Databases, Knowledge, and Data Applications, Barcelona, Spain, 21–25 May 2017